Positive Wellbeing Psychology Melbourne | ADHD Assessment in Melbourne: A Step-by-Step Guide for Adults

-Many adults begin to question whether longstanding patterns of inattention, impulsivity, or cognitive restlessness may be consistent with ADHD.
-For individuals who have experienced chronic difficulties with organisation, follow-through, or sustained attention despite significant effort, these concerns are not uncommon — and meaningful clarification is available.
+Many adults seeking an adult ADHD assessment in Melbourne begin to question whether longstanding patterns of inattention, impulsivity, or cognitive restlessness may be consistent with ADHD.
+Our ADHD psychologists in Melbourne and ADHD psychiatrists work together to provide a comprehensive, neurodiversity-affirming assessment experience For individuals who have experienced chronic difficulties with organisation, follow-through, or sustained attention despite significant effort, these concerns are not uncommon — and meaningful clarification is available.

 Seeking an adult ADHD assessment in Melbourne can be a clarifying and validating step.
 At Positive Wellbeing Psychology and Psychiatry, we are committed to providing a transparent, evidence-based assessment process delivered with warmth, respect, and clinical rigour.